rondrae/terraform-beginner-bootcamp-2023/README.md

 #### Persisting Env Vars in Gitpod

-Store the env vars in Gitpod Storage.

- gp env PROJECT_ROOT='/workspace/terraform-beginner-bootcamp-2023'
+Store the env vars in Gitpod Storage using this command -  gp env PROJECT_ROOT='/workspace/terraform-beginner-bootcamp-2023'